Here is a list of North Goa beaches starting from extreme North to South:

 Sunset at Morjim Beach – Guide to North Goa Beaches

 Morjim is the best and the cleanest beach of North Goa.
 This beach has a sandy triangular area with waves on two different directions.
 During low season, this beach is usually empty but I have seen a few kite surfers here when the season is high.

 The best part: This beach has an area that is dedicated for nesting Olive Riddley turtles.

 What to do on Morjim beach: Swim.
 This beach is perfect for a swim and is clean so enjoy your time in water here or just kitesurf!
 Drive around Morjim and explore the nearby village – Siolem.
 Siolem village is very green and it’s always easy to find a few family run restaurants here where you can eat a delicious fish curry thali.

 Places to party in Morjim: Tesso Waterfront and Marbella Beach are two famous clubs in this area.
-Personally, I like neither because they have a very “non Goa” vibe.
+Both of them play Techno music.

 A PsyTrance party in 9 Bar, Vagator – A Guide to North Goa Beaches